-Common lung function tests which require controlled breathing or forceful exhaling used for adults cannot be used to test young children.
+Common lung function tests used for adults or children six years of age and older which require controlled breathing or forceful exhaling cannot be used to test young children.
 A careful, physical examination and a detailed consultation with the parents will play an important role in determining if a child has asthma.
 The doctor may prescribe medication for your child as an additional step to see how it helps the symptoms.

 If your child’s asthma is caused by allergies, the doctor may also conduct an allergy test.

 Treating asthma in children is not that much different than treating adults.
 Once we have identified what triggers your child’s asthma symptoms, we begin by explaining how to safeguard against those triggers, and what to do if an asthma attack occurs.

 We then prescribe a personalized management plan for your child, which may include medications if necessary.
 Follow up office visits are an important part of your child’s management plan.
 It allows us to monitor your child’s health and modify their plan and medications as they grow and change.